sustrik/libdill/tutorial.md

 Now try pressing enter in telnet when asked for your name.
 The connection will be terminated by the server immediately, without sending the greeting, and the server log will report one failed connection.
 What's going on here?

-The reason for the bahavior is that the CRLF protocol treats an empty line as a connection termination request.
+The reason for the behavior is that the CRLF protocol treats an empty line as a connection termination request.
 Thus, when you press enter in telnet, you send an empty line which causes `mrecv()` on the server side to return the `EPIPE` error, which represents "connection terminated by peer".
 The server will jump directly into to the cleanup code.

 And that's the end of the tutorial.
 Enjoy your time with the library!